konnov/itf-py/itf-py/README.md

 traces are emitted by [Apalache](https://github.com/apalache-mc/apalache) and [Quint](https://github.com/informalsystems/quint).

-**No fluff.** We keep this library intentionally minimalistic.
+**Intentionally minimalistic.** We keep this library intentionally minimalistic.
 You can use it in your projects without worrying about pulling dozens of dependencies.